dlaxar/personalized-attachment-sender/README.md

 ## Usage
 1. Make sure you've got everything installed by running `npm i`.

-2. Now copy the `config.example.js` and configure your emails.
+2. Now copy the `config.example.js` to `config.js` and configure your emails.
 Get the attachments ready and make sure that they are somehow connectable to your list of recipients (eg. by having some sort of identifier in the name like `customer_1234.pdf` and the same identifier in the csv like `John,Doe,1234`).